 On October 22, 2004, the President signed the American Jobs Creation Act (P.L 108-357, H.R.
 4520).
-It expands the renewable energy production tax credit (PTC) extended earlier by P.L.
+It expanded the renewable energy production tax credit (PTC) extended earlier by P.L.
 108-311 to include solar and geothermal over five years and a half-credit over five years for open-loop biomass, landfill gas, trash combustion, and small hydro used for irrigation.
 Further, there is a weight-based credit for refined-coal producers.
-Also, the law provides excise and income tax credits for ethanol and biodiesel, enables small ethanol producers to pass credits to patrons, and creates tax-exempt bonds for green buildings at brownfields sites.

-Omnibus energy legislation has otherwise stalled since mid-June, when the House passed H.R.
-4503 (Energy Policy Act of 2004), which is nearly identical to the conference version of H.R.
-6. Compared to H.R.
-4503, the revised Senate omnibus energy bill (S. 2095) drops the controversial MTBE (methyl tertiary butyl ether) safe harbor provision and cuts the bill cost to about \$15 billion.
-S. 2095 provides a PTC and other renewables tax provisions nearly identical to those of H.R.
-6 and H.R.
-4503.
-(For a summary of provisions in S. 2095 and H.R.
+Also, the law provided excise and income tax credits for ethanol and biodiesel, enabled small ethanol producers to pass credits to patrons, and created tax exempt bonds for green buildings at brownfield sites.
+Omnibus energy legislation otherwise stalled in the 108th Congress after mid-June 2004, when the House passed H.R.
+4503 (Energy Policy Act of 2004), which was nearly identical to the conference version of H.R.
+6. (For a summary of provisions in S. 2095 and H.R.
 6, see "Renewables in Omnibus Energy Bills," below.)